Esthétique : l’image contemporaine. L’analyse du concept de l’innovation

 (Aesthetics: Contemporary Image.
 Analysis of the Concept Innovation)

-Christiane Wagner holds a Ph.D. with distinction (magna cum laude) in aesthetics and sciences of art from Université Paris-1 Panthéon-Sorbonne, where the examining board recommended her thesis for publication: “Esthétique : l’image contemporaine.
+Christiane Wagner holds a Ph.D. with the highest honors (mention très honorable/summa cum laude) in aesthetics and sciences of art from Université Paris-1 Panthéon-Sorbonne, where the examining board recommended her thesis for publication in book form: “Esthétique : l’image contemporaine.
 L’analyse du concept de l’innovation” (Aesthetics: contemporary image.
 Analysis of the concept innovation), published by Blick 2013.

 Aesthetics, as an abstract phenomenon, always acts between form and perception.
 Its importance is noticeable yet subjective in economic and political relations and in the dynamics of social relationships by configuring images that establish proximity or distance between humans of different cultures.
 It idealizes the beauty of form and aims to overcome perceived imperfections.
-However, this aesthetics study focuses on different conceptions and new forms, aiming at understanding according to the creative context.
-Other aesthetics trends and notions are observed, along with art history.
+However, this aesthetic analysis focuses on different conceptions and new forms, seeking to understand the creative context.
+Other aesthetic trends and notions are observed, along with art history.
 In visual and applied arts, examples are observed of the configuration of the perfect form.
 New shapes and contents appear as transformation processes, implying each culture’s order, values, and rules in building social imagery.
 With the advent of class society, new standards and conceptions began to obey consumption stratification, conditioning technological evolution, and aesthetic principles established in the universe of communication and art, followed by a sense of innovation in configuring images that would define the contemporary individual’s social status.
-However, only by analyzing creativity in new forms and differentiating imagination and fantasy would it be possible to reach an innovative realization.
+However, would it be possible to realize innovation by analyzing creativity in new forms and differentiating imagination and fantasy?
 The image configuration guides itself based on practical reasons to meet social expectations.
-It is the social imaginary under the recognition of new paradigms that results in innovation.
+The social imaginary under the recognition of new paradigms results in innovation.
 Finally, this work seeks to understand the contemporary image in its aesthetic aspects, contextualizing the global and contemporary dynamics to understand the present better to build the future, even imaginatively, seeking innovation as a social solution through a collective and optimistic process.
 Book published by Blick, 2013.

 For more information about my publications, please click on the links: